astropy/astroquery/docs/mast/mast.rst

    ./tess-s0009-4-1_107.186960_-70.509190_21x15_astrocut.fits

 The query from the example above defaults to downloading cutouts from SPOC.
-The following example is a query for the same target from above, but with the `products` argument passed as TICA to explicitly request for TICA cutouts, and because the TICA products are not available for sectors 1-26, we request cutouts from sector 27 rather than sector 9.
+The following example is a query for the same target from above, but with the product argument passed as TICA to explicitly request for TICA cutouts, and because the TICA products are not available for sectors 1-26, we request cutouts from sector 27 rather than sector 9.

 .. doctest-remote-data::